-IMPORTANT: DUE TO THE CORONAVIRUS (COVID-19), ALL GAPS PROGRAMS HAVE BEEN SUSPENDED UNTIL FURTHER NOTICE.
-GENERAL INFO ABOUT COVID-19 CAN BE FOUND IN THIS DOCUMENT FROM GERIATRIC RESOURCE SERVICES.
+IMPORTANT: DUE TO THE CORONAVIRUS (COVID-19), ALL GAPS ON-SITE PROGRAMS HAVE BEEN SUSPENDED UNTIL FURTHER NOTICE.
+HOWEVER, WE HAVE DEVELOPED SOME ONLINE OPPORTUNITIES TO HELP YOU STAY CONNECTED.

 ONLINE EXERCISE OPPORTUNITIES DURING COVID-19

 You can find details on our Programs & Exercise page.

 Welcome to the Greenville Area Parkinson Society.
 The GAPS organization focuses on improving the quality of life for those living with Parkinson’s Disease.
 We can be reached at firstname.lastname@example.org or call us at 864-905-2574.

 The Greenville Area Parkinson Society (GAPS) began as a social network in the early 1990s and became an official non-profit organization in 2012.
 The main goal of co-founders Patrick Sullivan and W. Stanton Smith is to offer support, education, and advocacy to the people of Greenville who are walking with this disease progression.

 Sign up and become a member of GAPS!
 There is no fee and no required time commitment.
 Enjoy meeting people like you, enjoy fellowship and conversation, and learn how to navigate the world with Parkinson’s.
 Sign up and we will keep you updated about what is going on in the Parkinson community here in the Upstate and across the world.